alijamal8/cc/README.md

 🚀 Features

-•	📝 Quickly register new products
+•📝 Quickly register new products

-	•	📊 View a log of previously sold products by date
+•📊 View a log of previously sold products by date

-	•	🌐 Full support for the Arabic language (RTL layout)
+•🌐 Full support for the Arabic language (RTL layout)

-	•	💡 Clean and responsive design using Bootstrap
+•💡 Clean and responsive design using Bootstrap

-	•	🖥️ Built with HTML, CSS, and JavaScript
+•🖥️ Built with HTML, CSS, and JavaScript

 ⸻

 🌍 Language Support:

-•	✅ Arabic (Right-to-Left layout)
+•✅ Arabic (Right-to-Left layout)

-	•	🔄 Easily extendable to support more languages
+•🔄 Easily extendable to support more languages

-🛠️ Built With
+🛠️ Built With:
-	•	HTML
+•HTML
-	•	CSS
+•CSS
-	•	JavaScript
+•JavaScript
-	•	Bootstrap
+•Bootstrap